lxc/distrobuilder/README.md

 # distrobuilder
 System container and VM image builder for Incus and LXC.

-Incus images may also be compatible with Canonical's LXD.

 ## Status
 Type            | Service               | Status
 ---             | ---                   | ---